EthanBonsignori/uservote-node/client/README.md

 ## Requirements

-Node.js 21+, recommended to use [nvm](https://github.com/nvm-sh/nvm) which will automatically use the .nvmrc file to set the correct version of Node.js.
+Node.js version 20.x, recommended to use [nvm](https://github.com/nvm-sh/nvm) which will automatically use the .nvmrc file to set the correct version of Node.js.

 ## Installation